-The Chambers Funeral Home
+Chambers Funeral Home - History

+The funeral home not only serving the community through funeral service, but also a 24 hour ambulance service.
 Until 1937, most funerals were held at the family’s home, but the trend to have funerals at the funeral home started to change with some funerals still held at area churches.
 With additions of garage space, Fred and Bertha lived upstairs with their daughter, Margaret Ann, continuing to the family tradition.

 In 1947, Fred L. Became very ill with an eye infection, and went to Cleveland Clinic, and later passed away.
 Bertha, his wife, felt that she could not operate the funeral business alone, and sold the business and building to Floyd E. and Genevieve Chambers.